Data Centers in Johannesburg

 Network & Connectivity Ecosystem

-Johannesburg is the digital heart of Southern Africa, providing the backbone for regional and international data transit.
+Johannesburg serves as the digital engine for Southern Africa, providing the foundation for regional data transit.

-Carrier Density & Carrier Neutrality: Carrier count: over 28.
-The market offers ~30 carriers as of September 2025, ensuring competitive pricing and resilient routing options for distributed architectures.
+Carrier Density & Carrier Neutrality: Carrier count: over 28 as of September 2025.
+The market provides ~30 carriers, ensuring competitive pricing and resilient routing options for distributed architectures.

 Direct Cloud On-Ramps: Over 5, enabling access to 5 cloud regions as of September 2025.
 Direct on-ramps are available for AWS, Google Cloud (GCP), Microsoft Azure, and Oracle Cloud.

-Bare Metal: High performance bare metal services are widely available through global providers such as Hivelocity.
+Bare Metal: High performance bare metal services are available through global providers such as Hivelocity.

 Power Analysis

-Energy strategy in Johannesburg requires a proactive approach due to grid constraints and a transition to diversified generation.
+Energy management in Johannesburg requires a proactive approach due to grid requirements and the shift to diversified generation.

-Power Grid Reliability: Major data center corridors in Midrand and Isando benefit from well-engineered local infrastructure.
-Most facilities use multi-substation support and site-based generation to ensure consistent uptime for mission critical workloads.
+Power Grid Reliability: Major data center corridors in Midrand and Isando rely on well-engineered local infrastructure.
+Most facilities use multi-substation support and site-based generation to ensure consistent uptime for critical workloads.

 Market Access, Business & Tax Climate

-As the commercial engine of South Africa, Johannesburg provides immediate proximity to the continent's largest corporate headquarters.
+As the commercial center of South Africa, Johannesburg provides immediate proximity to the continent's largest corporate headquarters.

 Proximity To Key Business Districts: Data centers are strategically located near Sandton, the financial capital, and Midrand, the primary tech corridor.
 This proximity is critical for low latency financial trading and enterprise applications.

-Tax Advantage For Data Centers: There are no specific data center tax incentives currently active.
-The stable 15% VAT environment provides a predictable framework for long term infrastructure planning and capital expenditure.
+Tax Advantage For Data Centers: Johannesburg lacks specific data center tax incentives, which simplifies the tax planning process by providing a predictable framework.
+The stable 15% VAT environment allows for reliable long term infrastructure planning and capital expenditure.

 Natural Disaster Risk